sp-etx/friendlysam/docs/index.rst

 .. note::

-	Friendly Sam 1.0 will be released in June 2015.
+	Friendly Sam is work in progress.
 Please post any questions or issues on the `Issue Tracker <https://github.com/sp-etx/friendlysam/issues>`_.

 Friendly Sam is friendly in a number of ways:
 ----------------------------------------------